reflectivity/reflectivity.github.io/projects/file_formats/dictionaries.md

         owner
         : NX_CHAR
         : Name of the owner of the raw data facility
-        : Name of the facility where the measurement has been berformed.
+        : Name of the facility where the measurement has been performed.

         experiment ID
         : (required, if applicable) NX_CHAR
-        : The proposal number or experiment ID under which the data were cllected.
+        : The proposal number or experiment ID under which the data were collected.

         experiment date
         : (optional) NX_DATE_TIME